Shareholders flex muscles as companies slow to change

 But the signs this year point to the return of a more active stance, with several shareholders rejecting resolutions at blue-chip firms including Barclays, AstraZeneca, National Express and Standard Chartered.

-The proportion of "oppose" recommendations made by investor advisory firm Institutional Shareholder Services (ISS) for voting on pay reports for companies listed in Britain's FTSE All-Share index stood at 14 percent for annual general meetings (AGMs) held before May 6, compared with 12 percent for all of last year's meetings.
+The proportion of "oppose" votes recommended by investor advisory firm Institutional Shareholder Services (ISS) against companies listed in Britain's FTSE All-Share index is up 17 percent for annual general meetings (AGM) up to May 6.

 According to ISS Corporate Services, the advisory firm has issued 27 such recommendations out of a total of 198, versus 50 from 414 for the whole of the previous AGM season.